pierre-fromager/dom-inject/README.md

 #### &nbsp;&nbsp; ...try dom injection !

-&nbsp;&nbsp; **dom-inject** is a *vanilla js* , *ES5* , 2 libs implementation that let you remote dom injection from external source to a local page.
+&nbsp;&nbsp; **dom-inject** is a *vanilla js* , *ES5* , fast & furious 2 libs
+implementation that let you remote dom injection from external source to a local page.

 &nbsp;&nbsp; *Xhr request* usage implies *cross domain origin policy* to be set.

 &nbsp;&nbsp; You can easily set it with a *specific header* from yours favourite languages or middlewares.

 &nbsp;&nbsp; Keep in mind you need to trust a single domain or a domain list from the remote.

 ## Js Libs